CrimsonChi/kaioken/README.md

 Development monorepo for **Kaioken**.

-Kaioken is a lightweight rendering library that aims to provide a familier development experience for those with HTML and Javascript experience.
+Kaioken is a lightweight rendering library that aims to provide a familiar development experience for those with HTML and Javascript experience.

 ## Structure